-Have you ever felt like saving was more trouble than it’s worth?
+Have you ever felt like saving was more trouble than it’s worth, and in the end you were just wasting time?
 Believe it or not, you might have been right.
 Saving money is great, but if you take it too far, you sacrifice something much more precious: your time.
-Every method you use to save money should take into account the time it costs—because you’ll never get it back.
+Every method you use to save money should take into account the time it costs — because you’ll never get it back.

 Saving money can give you stability.
 For example, having an emergency fund lets you sleep easier knowing you could handle unexpected expenses thrown your way.

 But saving money, just because you can, might actually make you less wealthy in the long run.

 In a sense, time is money.
 Every minute of your time is precious and valuable.
 You can put in extra hours at work and earn extra pay.
 Or you can spend time with loved ones or doing things that make you happy.

 If you’re a salaried worker, you could spend your extra time building a side business to give your income a boost.
 The extra money you earn from working or building a business is an easy way to put a monetary value on your time.